The History of the Sanjay Gandhi National Park

 Flora and Fauna

 Forest habitat is the dominant habitat type.
 An estimated 1300 flowering plants are found in SGNP.
 The majority of this forest is a southern mixed-deciduous forest.
-It is dominated by the Tectona and Terminalia.
+The Tectona and Terminalia dominate it.
 This is especially evident in the lowlands and on the hillsides.

 It’s possible to see a rare Porcupine or a Palm Civet, both rarely seen these days, and even encounter a Striped Hyena.
 This makes it memorable.
-Only a few people will be able to see the rare Four-horned Antelope or the shy Mouse Deer.
+Only a few people can see the rare Four-horned Antelope or the shy Mouse Deer.

 The monkey species include the Bonnet Macaque (an introduced species), the Rhesus Macaque (an introduced species), and the vegetarian Hanuman langur, or leaf monkey.
-The largest of 17 bat species in the park is the Indian flying fox.
+The park’s largest of 17 bat species is the Indian flying fox.